galeone/galeone.github.io/_posts/2020-03-25-facectrl-control-media-player-face.md

 Below you can see how FaceCTRL works when launched in debug mode:

+{:.center}
-<iframe width="1280" height="720" src="https://www.youtube.com/embed/48N4IU5XB6c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="720" height="480" src="https://www.youtube.com/embed/48N4IU5XB6c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+In the following we will analyze the steps required to build this application.
+In particular we will focus on:

+- The problem definition
+- The technical requirements
+- The software architecture
+- The machine learning solutions
+- Conclusions

+Let's start!

 ## Problem definition

-The problem we want so solve in mainly
+The goal of this application is pretty clear: we have to detect if the person in front of the cameras wears headphones and control the chosen media player depending on the presence/absence of the person and of his/her headphones.

+The goal, thus, can be divided in two different parts.
+The computer vision part that's the part of the software dedicated to the image processing, and the media player part that's dedicated to the control of the media-player.
+Additionally, The computer vision goal can be divided in 2 separated sub-goals:

+1. Detect a face in front of the camera
+2. Understand if the person is warning headphones

+The problem of detecting a face in an image is a traditional computer vision problem and as such, there exist several face detector algorithm ready to use that works pretty well.

-The problem of detecting when a person wears headphones can be modeled in two different ways:
+The problem of detecting when a person wears headphones, instead, can be modeled in two different ways:

 1. **One class classification / Anomaly detection**.
 If we follow this path, we must train a model on positive samples only (headphones on), and then use the trained model to detect anomalies.